Union Carbide’s Disaster

 Dow Chemical (Dow) and Union Carbide completed a merger in 2001.
 The agreement submitted to regulators omitted any mention of pending criminal cases against Union Carbide.
 Article V of the Merger Agreement 214 with the Schedule 13D stated: “there are no civil, criminal or administrative actions, suits, claims, hearings, investigations or proceedings pending or, to the actual knowledge of its executive officers, threatened against it or any of its Subsidiaries… except for those that are not, individually or in the aggregate, reasonably likely to have a Material Adverse Effect on it.”

 Since Dow Chemical exercises total control over Union Carbide it has been served notice to appear in court in Bhopal in order to explain Carbide’s continued absence.
-Though it has been issued notices on three separate occasions Dow, like its wholly-owned subsidiary Union Carbide, has thus far failed to attend court.
+Though it has been issued notices on four separate occasions Dow, like its wholly-owned subsidiary Union Carbide, has thus far failed to attend court.

 Union Carbide also remains liable for the environmental devastation its operations have caused.
 Environmental damages were not addressed in the 1989 settlement, and the contamination that Union Carbide left behind continues to spread.
 These liabilities became the property of Dow, following its 2001 purchase of Union Carbide.
 The deal was completed much to the chagrin of some Dow stockholders, who filed suit in a desperate attempt to stop it.